It’s a good day to discover more about the potential health benefits of tamarind.

 In this study, rats with arthritis were given tamarind extracts.

-Researchers saw a reduction of oxidative stress in the liver.
+Researchers saw a reduction in oxidative stress in the liver.

 Some minerals in tamarind, like copper, iron, manganese, nickel, and selenium, are all involved in enhancing your body’s defense against oxidative stress.